 Free Agent Class of 2004 ($44 million over four years, $49 million in 2009 dollars)

 Mention Pavano’s name and Yankee fans cringe.
 With a top-notch fastball and slider, Pavano established himself as one of baseball’s best young pitchers as an ace with the Florida Marlins.
 His impeccable control at such a young age had free agent suitors drooling.
 The Yankees had felt Pavano’s sting themselves, scoring just a single run off of him in nine innings in their loss to the Marlins in the 2003 Fall Classic.
 GM Brian Cashman wooed Pavano away from several other teams, including the rival Red Sox.
 But over the course of his four years in New York, Pavano started just 26 games due to injuries.
 Even when he was healthy, he stunk.
 He missed the entire 2006 season with shoulder troubles and never started a single post-season game.
 He bolted the Bronx via free agency in 2009 and proceeded to win 31 games the next two seasons, frustrating Yankee fans further.

-Tagged with: Free Agency, George Steinbrenner, New York Yankees
+Tags: Free Agency, George Steinbrenner, New York Yankees

 About the Author